d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

-# Implementation of a Recurrent Neural Network from Scratch
+# Building a Recurrent Neural Network from Scratch

-@TODO(smolix/astonzhang): the data set was just changed from lyrics to time machine, so descriptions/hyperparameters have to change.

-In this section, we will implement a language model based on a character-level recurrent neural network from scratch and train the model on the Jay Chou album lyrics data set to teach it to write lyrics.
-First, we read the Jay Chou album lyrics data set.
+In this section, we will implement a language model from scratch.
+It is based on a character-level recurrent neural network that is trained on H. G. Wells' 'The Time Machine'.
+As before, we start by reading the dataset first.

 ```{.python .input  n=1}
 import sys